 • Arrays provide higher fluxes than monolithic magnets of the same size.

-Halbach arrays now have many applications and are used in a range of systems of varying complexity.
-One of the simplest applications of Halbach arrays is in refrigerator magnets.
+Halbach Arrays now have many applications and are used in a range of systems of varying complexity.
+One of the simplest applications of Halbach Arrays is in refrigerator magnets.
 In this case, the one-sided flux properties are exploited in order to boost the holding power of the magnet.
 Variable arrays of rod magnets can also be combined to create simple locking systems.
-If the magnetizations of the rods are arranged so the field is maximized above the plane and minimized below it, the flux confinement can be flipped by rotating each rod magnet 90 o.
+If the magnetizations of the rods are arranged so the field is maximized above the plane and minimized below it, the flux confinement can be flipped by rotating each rod magnet 90°.

-In a conventional machine configuration, the Halbach array machine would look physically much like a DC machine; that is, the armature is on the rotor and the field is stationary.
-Such a machine could be operated as either a DC or AC device.
+In a conventional machine configuration, the Halbach Array machine would look physically much like a DC machine; that is, the armature is on the rotor and the field is stationary.
+Such a machine could be operated as either a DC or an AC device.

 The inherent advantage of this construction technique is that the inertia of the magnet rotor is dominated solely by the mass of the windings since there are no laminations required.
 One can envision the construction of a very high-speed low inertia machine.

 Halbach-arrays are widely used in the passive magnetic bearings.
-The nowadays industrial rotor machines are more flexible and often operating with ultra-high speed.
-Using the passive magnetic bearings in certain applications, we need to take into account the occurrence of the radial component in the case of axial bearings and axial component in the case of radial bearings.
+Nowadays industrial rotor machines are more flexible and often operating with ultra-high-speed.
+Using the passive magnetic bearings in certain applications, we need to take into account the occurrence of the radial component in the case of axial bearings and axial components in the case of radial bearings.